cmudig/counterpoint/docs/_pages/01-quickstart.md

 title: 'Quickstart and Tutorial'
 ---

-Canvas Animation is an easy-to-use library for developing animated, interactive canvas-based web interfaces.
+Counterpoint is an easy-to-use library for developing animated, interactive canvas-based web interfaces.
 It's best suited for people who are building data- driven interfaces with custom or non-standard rendering requirements, such as D3.js users looking for additional flexibility and simpler canvas support.